 Digest that with this morsel, again from the Edelman Trust Survey: since 2017, CEOs recorded a seven-percentage-point gain in trust.

 While it’s not a massive uptick, it’s significant considering trust is so lacking in our world right now.

-Also, late last year, in the dark shadow of the Las Vegas shooting, Fortune held their annual CEO Initiative Event.
+A couple of years ago, Fortune held their annual CEO Initiative Event.
 The topic was … you guessed it … doing well and doing good.

 One of the toughest questions asked of the CEOs in attendance was, how can business leaders make a difference?

-However, you don’t need to be a CEO of a Fortune 500 company to get CSR right.
+However, you don’t need to be a CEO of a Fortune 500 company to get social enterprise status right.